withastro/astro/.changeset/giant-ravens-look.md

 This hook runs before `astro:config:done`, and whenever a route changes in development.

-`routes` from `astro:build:done` is now deprecated.
+Most `routes` properties from `astro:build:done` are now deprecated.
 We recommend you use the new hook instead:

 ```diff
 const integration = () => {